Xyrsto/notepad/README.md

 ## Why?
 Why reinvent the wheel?
 Because we as engineers like that!
-This is a very simple notepad, made as learning tool to learn Electron, Svelte, Typescript and Tailwind.
+This is a very simple notepad, made as a learning tool to learn Electron, Svelte, Typescript and Tailwind.

 ## How is the process going?
 Hard.
 Very hard.
 Since I am not a frontend developer, learning how to design "good" interfaces is very hard.